michaelfedell/python_environments/README.md

 ## Dependency Files

 There are several ways to track and control the packages installed to a particular environment.
-The most common (standard) way of doing so is with a `requirements.txt` file
+The most common (standard) way of doing so is with a `requirements.txt` file.
+This file can be created/managed manually, or automatically created by `pip` based on an active environment (`pip freeze`).
+Pip can install dependencies from this file via `pip install -r requirements.txt`.

+Conda has it's own command and format for creating and using dependency files.
+This is often named `environment.yaml` (or `environment.yml`) and is created with `conda env export > environment.yaml`.
+A new environment can be created from file via `conda create -n env_name -f environment.yaml`.

+Pipenv also has it's own file format that is actually quite different from the first two.
+Instead of sticking all packages (manually installed packages and automatically installed requirements) in the same file, it keeps a clean `Pipfile` (toml format) with requested packages (and the versions specified during install), and a separate `Pipfile.lock` with all the sub requirements and specific versions/builds that were used.
+This is managed via `pipenv install ...` (which both installs the package and immediately adds it to the `Pipfile`).

 ## Conda Tutorial